Chris Colabello: Sugar Land Skeeters

 On May 7, 2019, Colabello signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-On June 17, 2019, he was removed from the active roster and placed on the reserve/retired list.
+In 22 games for the Skeeters, he batted .195/.280/.268 with one home run and six RBI.
+On June 17, Colabello was removed from the active roster and placed on the reserve/retired list.

 Kansas City T-Bones

-On June 23, 2019, Colabello signed with the Kansas City T-Bones of the American Association.
-He was released on February 4, 2020.
+On June 23, 2019, Colabello signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
+In 56 games for Kansas City, he slashed .294/.375/.443 with nine home runs and 34 RBI.
+Colabello was released by the T-Bones on February 4, 2020.

+Québec Capitales

+On August 11, 2024, after four years of inactivity, Colabello signed with the Québec Capitales of the Frontier League.
+In his only game for Québec, he went 2–for–6 (.333).
+He became a free agent following the season.

 Team Italy

 Colabello played for the Italy National Team in the 2013 World Baseball Classic.
 He appeared in all 5 games that Italy participated in, going 6-for-18 (.333) with 2 HR and 7 RBI.

 On November 22, 2016, it was announced that Colabello would play for Italy at the 2017 World Baseball Classic.

 During spring training, Colabello played in the 2017 World Baseball Classic, appearing at first base in all 4 games in which Italy participated.
 He went 2-for-13 (.154), with 1 HR and 2 RBI.

 In September 2018, Colabello played for the Italian national baseball team in the 2018 Super 6 baseball tournament.

 He played for Team Italy in the 2019 European Baseball Championship.
-He played for the team at the Africa/Europe 2020 Olympic Qualification tournament, which took place in Italy in September of 2019.
+He played for the team at the Africa/Europe 2020 Olympic Qualification tournament, which took place in Italy in September 2019.